Client: Collections

 const result = await client.subscribeCollection("collection:all-tasks", {

-// Called when collection membership changes
+// Called for all collection changes:

 },